-Correction coefficient to eliminate ground reflection
+Figure 10: Correction coefficient to eliminate ground reflection

 The final result is the linear average value of the field strengths measured at all measurement locations.

 Measurements over longer time periods

 Application and principle

 In cases of interference to a specific receiver, the ERC Recommendation 74-02 foresees measurement over longer time periods.
 The aim is to evaluate time-fluctuations of the interfering signal, e.g. caused by varying propagation conditions.